 Rising Technologies

-In addition to 5G, emerging technologies like intelligence (AI) and blockchain promise to enhance the capabilities of IIoT.
+In addition to 5G, emerging technologies like artificial intelligence (AI) and blockchain promise to enhance the capabilities of IIoT.
 AI, with its ability to analyse data sets and make decisions, complements the data-driven nature of IIoT.
 Machine learning algorithms, crucial in IIoT applications, will become more advanced, empowering systems to adapt and evolve instantaneously.

 Blockchain technology, renowned for its transparent ledger system, addresses the security concerns in IIoT.
 By providing a record of transactions and data exchanges, blockchain strengthens the integrity of IIoT systems.